AdenKoperczak/JavaScriptDateTimeFormat/README.md

 - %w  = The abbreviated name of the day of the week
 - %%  = just "%"
 - %-  = just "%"
 - %.  = Nothing.
-Useful if you want the minute of the hour followed by an "n" forated as "%M%.n". without "%." it would simply give the month.
+Useful if you want the minute of the hour followed by an "n" formated as "%M%.n". without "%." it would simply give the month.